 The oral health report sponsored by the State Health Department has shown 71 percent of tooth decay prevalence among children.
 This is higher by 19 percent than the national average of 52 percent.
 Even worse, it is the highest among all 50 states.
 The report screened 3,184 third graders in 67 public schools and found thaat seven in every ten children have tooth decay.

 According to the American Dental Association, through drinking fluoridated water, the incidence of tooth decay could have been reduced by 20 to 40 percent.
 Former president of Hawaii Dental Association Dr. Steve Wilhite even says that the prevalence of tooth decay could have been lower by 50 percent in about ten years.

 Still, Hawaii’s resolution to maintain the lack of fluoride in its water remains firm.
 It is so firm that the Honolulu City Council and Lanai Water Co. rejects the move to fluoridate the public water system.

-Twelve years after, council member Ann Kobayashi who voted in favor of the measure to ban fluoridated water from the public water system has not changed her mind.
-“Many people like pure things — without chemicals,” she said.
+Twelve years after, council member Ann Kobayashi who voted in favor of the measure to ban fluoridated water has not changed her mind.
+“Many people like pure things — without chemicals,” she says.